DavoReds/tasker/tasker-cli/README.md

 You can also download a precompiled binary from the [releases](https://gitlab.com/DavoReds/tasker/-/releases) page.
-Currently only Windows and Linux are present.
+Currently only Windows and Linux binaries are present.

-Select the file corresponding to your operating system and extract it, you can then put the binary on your PATH for ease of use.
+Select the one that corresponds to your operating system and extract it, you can then move the binary to somewhere on your PATH for ease of use.

 #### Build From Source